 Handkerchiefs and hand towels have largely disappeared from daily life in the West, but the Japanese consider the humble handkerchief a daily necessity.
 They are also popular gifts for friends.

-Japan's relationship with the handkerchief dates back to the start of the Meiji Era (1868-1912), and serve several functions, particularly drying hands, blotting perspiration, wiping rain from a bicycle seat or a lap serviette whilst eating your lunch.
+Japan's relationship with the handkerchief dates back to the start of the Meiji Era (1868-1912), and served several functions, particularly drying hands, blotting perspiration, and wiping rain from a bicycle seat or a lap serviette whilst eating your lunch.

 Description: Graphic dot and line pattern.

 Designer: Rieko Oka